jmimi02-dotcom/mee6-data-exporter/README.md

 ## To-Do

-- [ ] Paginate the Mee6 API.
-As of writing, this program will only return page 0 containg the first 100 users in the guild.
+- [ ] Potentially use goroutines to implement concurrency and write data as each page is being fetched?
 - [ ] Write a fancy TUI using [Charm](https://charm.sh/) that guides users through the process.

 ## Installation